Irfaanpk/Microsoft-Hybrid-Cloud-Zero-to-Hero/IT Infrastructure Fundamentals/Client-Server Architecture/README.md

 Cloud Database
 ```

-The underlying servers may be located in a cloud provider's data center rather than inside the organization's own data center.
+The physical infrastructure may be operated by the cloud provider.

 ---

-# 🔄 Client-Server Architecture in Hybrid Environments
+## 16. Client-Server Architecture in Hybrid Environments

 Hybrid environments combine on-premises infrastructure with cloud services.